Consumer electronics: Standardization

 Some consumer electronics adhere to protocols, such as connection protocols "to high speed bi-directional signals".
 In telecommunications, a communications protocol is a system of digital rules for data exchange within or between computers.

 Trade shows

 The Consumer Electronics Show (CES) trade show has taken place yearly in Las Vegas, Nevada since its foundation in 1973.
 The event, which grew from having 100 exhibitors in its inaugural year to more than 4,500 exhibiting companies in its 2020 edition, features the latest in consumer electronics, speeches by industry experts and innovation awards.

-The Internationale Funkausstellung Berlin (IFA) trade show has taken place Berlin, Germany since its foundation in 1924.
+The IFA Berlin trade show has taken place in Berlin, Germany since its foundation in 1924.
 The event features new consumer electronics and speeches by industry pioneers.

 IEEE initiatives

 Institute of Electrical and Electronics Engineers (IEEE), the world's largest professional society, has many initiatives to advance the state of the art of consumer electronics.
 IEEE has a dedicated society of thousands of professionals to promote CE, called the Consumer Electronics Society (CESoc).
 IEEE has multiple periodicals and international conferences to promote CE and encourage collaborative research and development in CE.
 The flagship conference of CESoc, called IEEE International Conference on Consumer Electronics (ICCE), is in its 35th year.